htcondor/htcondor/docs/version-history/development-release-series-89.rst

   the ``SPOOL`` directory for a file ending in ``.ccb_reconnect``.
 If you don't see one, you don't have to do anything.)

+- Singularity jobs no longer mount the user's home directory by default.
+  To re-enable this, set the knob SINGULARITY_MOUNT_HOME = true

 New Features:

 -  None.